frost23z/java/docs/oop/4_abstraction.md

 ## When to Use

-???+ note "When to Use Abstract Classes"
+???+ tip "When to Use Abstract Classes"
     - Use abstract classes when:
         - You need to share code among closely related classes.
         - You want to provide a common base class with default behavior.
         - You need constructors or non-final instance variables.

-???+ note "When to Use Interfaces"
+???+ tip "When to Use Interfaces"
     - Use interfaces when:
         - You need to define a contract for unrelated classes.
         - You want to achieve multiple inheritance.